jrnn/sauma/README.md

   - Showing all work sites at once on a map
   - Ability to delete/undo things (conditionally)
-  - All that "aggregate query" stuff, e.g. how much of a certain material has been used in excess of budget across all work sites
+  - All that "aggregate query" stuff, e.g. how much of a certain material has been used in excess of budget across all work sites, or how many hours have been clocked on a certain work site
   - Extending back-end test coverage
   - Consider switching from a live test DB e.g. to mongomock
   - Consider socket.io